1. How can I make a donation?

 3. Where can I find information on getting my pet fixed?

 Thank you for being a responsible pet owner and helping curb the pet overpopulation crisis in Oklahoma.
-Please click HERE for upcoming clinics, promotions or specials in your area.
-For information on our “FIX-ME” voucher program click HERE.
+Find a list of pet resources here.

-Go door to door to see if anybody recognizes the pet.
+- Go door to door in the area the pet was found to see if anybody recognizes the pet.

-File a found animal report with the local animal shelter (or the local police if there is no shelter in your area) Tulsa Animal Welfare has a Lost and Found page on Facebook.
+- File a found animal report with the local animal shelter (or the local police if there is no shelter in your area).

-If no other options, take the lost pet to the local animal shelter.
+- If you can’t hold on to the pet while you search for an owner, take the lost pet to the local animal shelter.
 That is where the majority of people will go looking for their lost pet.

 5. I lost my pet!
 What should I do?

-Go door to door, have a current photo of your pet.
+- Go door to door with a current photo of your pet.